-Source Gas Selection Considerations for the project.
-CO 2 No Emissions from burning biomass are counted as a change in carbon content.
-Burning of woody biomass.
-CH4 Yes The methodology allows the burning of woody biomass as part of site preparation and as part of forest management.
-N2O Yes The methodology allows the burning of woody biomass as part of site preparation and as part of forest management.
+Emissions from burning biomass are counted $CO_2$ No as a change in carbon content.
+The methodology allows the burning of woody Burning of CH4 Yes biomass as part of site preparation and as part woody of forest management. biomass.
+The methodology allows the burning of woody N2O Yes biomass as part of site preparation and as part of forest management.